Search

 an FFA page were all that it took for penalization, it would

-not cost anything to get your competition penalized, save for
+not cost anything to get your competition penalized, save

 the time it took to submit their link.
-Your site will not be
+Your site will not

 penalized for incoming links, period, even if they come from